mattroumaya/surveymonkey/README.md

 <!-- badges: end -->

-This package provides access the SurveyMonkey API from R. You can browse your surveys, pick one to fetch, and then, most importantly, parse the fetched JSON result into a tidy data.frame.
+This package provides access from R to the SurveyMonkey API.
+You can browse your surveys, pick one to fetch, and then, most importantly, parse the fetched JSON result into a tidy data.frame.

 ## Why this is useful